sudosoph/docs/content/reference/proxy-contract.md

 ---

+# Proxy Requirements

 The following defines the interaction between the proxy container and the section.io proxy hosting platform:

 ## Essential

 * Proxy should listen on TCP :80 for HTTP/1.1 — never HTTPS or any other port.
 * Proxy must connect upstream to `next-hop:80` as HTTP, never HTTPS.
 The platform will ensure "next-hop" resolves to the next proxy in the chain or the origin — whichever is next upstream.
 * Proxy must handle logs according to these requirements:
    * All log files must be written under the `/var/log/` directory.
    * Any `/var/log/` subdirectories required must be created during start-up.
 * Return a zero exit code and zero output if config is valid.
 * Return non-zero exit code if config is invalid and output reason for invalidation to stderr (stdout is also accepted but discouraged).
 * `/opt/section/logrotate.sh` will be executed regularly (hourly) to rotate logs.
   * This script needs to perform the file rotation and signal processes to re-open file descriptors.
 * `/opt/section/validate.sh` will be executed by Aperture on git push pre-receive to validate that the user's Application git config is correct.
 Config will be in `/opt/proxy_config/` directory as above.
   * This script must exist, even if it takes no action.